AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

 ## 9.5 Signals

 ALS Prolog provides a strong mechanism for interfacing to external operating system signaling mechanisms.
 The machinery allows the programmer to connect external signals to internal Prolog events generally as described in the previous section.
 The details for the coupling are found in the builtins file blt_evt.pro.
-The connection between signal numbers and signal names is provied by the predicate signal_name/2:
+The connection between signal numbers and signal names is provided by the predicate signal_name/2:
 ```
 signal_name(1,sighup).